 - Criminal record: Do you have a disqualifying criminal history?

-If you meet the requirements, you may petition the court for adoption.
-The court approves the adoption if it is in the interests of the child.
+If you meet the adoption requirements, you may petition the court.
+The court approves the adoption if you are qualified and if the adoption is in the interests of the child.

-How old do you have to be to adopt in Florida?
+How old do you have to be to adopt a child?

 You must be at least 18 years old to adopt in Florida.
 Florida Statutes § 63.042 says that any unmarried adult may adopt.
 The age of majority in Florida is 18 years old.
 However, you must be at least 21 to be a foster parent and adopt through the foster system.